Eye of the Beholder (The Twilight Zone, 1959): Production

 Because of the complex makeup and camera angles, this was one of the most difficult episodes of The Twilight Zone to film.
 The director, Douglas Heyes, wanted the show to feature actors with sympathetic voices.
 To achieve this, he cast the episode with his back to the performers.
-Heyes had planned to have Maxine Stuart, who spoke all the lines of the main character Janet Tyler, when her head is entirely covered by bandages, dub the single line spoken by Tyler when she is revealed (as portrayed by the actress Donna Douglas).
-However, Douglas had been listening to Stuart's voice as she recorded her part, and was able to imitate her so successfully that she was allowed to speak the line on camera.
+Maxine Stuart spoke all the lines of the main character Janet Tyler, when her head is entirely covered by bandages.

 The original title for this episode was "Eye of the Beholder".
-Stuart Reynolds, a television producer, threatened to sue writer and producer Rod Serling for the use of the name.
+Stuart Reynolds, a television producer, threatened to sue writer and producer Rod Serling for the use of the title.
 At the time, Reynolds was selling an educational film of the same name to public schools.
 Reruns following the initial broadcast featured the title screen "The Private World of Darkness".
 Because CBS consulted different prints over the years for syndication packages, the closing credits for this episode vary from one title to the other, depending on which television station is using which package.
 In The Twilight Zone's original DVD release the syndicated version was marketed as an "alternate version".
-Other than the appearance of the title in the closing credits, however, there are no differences between the two "versions".
+Other than the appearance of the title in the closing credits, however, there are no differences between the two versions.

 Serling, who wrote the episode, reused the theme for a later teleplay, "The Different Ones", for his series Night Gallery.
 "The Different Ones" takes place in a futuristic world where a disfigured hermit teenage boy is sent on a NASA rocket to a planet where the inhabitants are revealed to look like him.
 During the transfer he meets a conventionally handsome alien youth, who is going to Earth because of his own "disfigurement".